ayespi/angular_blitter_lab/README.md

 ### Add Like/Dislike Functionality

-You'll notice that each post in the API has a `like` value.
-Make it so that a user can like a bleet -- i.e., increment a bleet's `like` by 1.
+You'll notice that each post in the API has a `likes` value.
+Make it so that a user can like a bleet -- i.e., increment a bleet's `likes` by 1.
 * Each bleet's like value should be displayed on its `index` and `show` views.
 * "Liking" should be triggered by clicking a button, link or icon located next to the bleet on its `index` and `show` views.